pedrohenriquecordeiro/breweries-case/src/pipeline/readme.md

 ## Details

-- For see bronze layer job details, see the [bronze/readme](bronze/readme.md).
+- For details on the bronze layer job, see the [bronze/readme](bronze/readme.md).
-- For silver layer job details, see the [silver/readme](silver/readme.md).
+- For details on the silver layer job, see the [silver/readme](silver/readme.md).
-- For gold layer job details, see the [gold/readme](gold/readme.md).
+- For details on the gold layer job, see the [gold/readme](gold/readme.md).